hatchjaw/running-gait-analysis/README.md

 sonifying it in real time.

 ### N.B.
-The video files aren't held in this repository.
-IMU data can be played back and sonified in the app with the accompanying video.
+The video files aren't held in this repository, but IMU data can be played back and sonified in the app without the accompanying video.